xt1/Help/Introduction/COM to NetServer API Migration/Searching Examples/Search on Phone Number Using the COM API.md

-Date: 2016-05-10
-SortOrder: 54
+<properties date="2016-05-10"
+SortOrder="54"
+/>

 The following code demonstrates how to use the SOFind.ContactsByPhone() method to retrieve a collection of Contacts filtered by â€œPhone Number.
 Notice how the method returns a collection object and should be looped over to retrieve a specific contact.

 ```
 using SuperOffice.COM.SuperOfficeDB;